 - Verwaltungsinformatik - E-Government, B.Sc. (before: E-Government, B.Sc.)

 - International Business Administration, B.A.*

 - Medieninformatik, B.Sc. (before: Medien- und Kommunikationsinformatik, B.Sc.)

-Standard Schedule of Dual Study
+Standard Schedule of Dual Study for most programmes

 - 1st semester - at the company (3 days/week), at university (2 days/week)